To apply for international First Year or Transfer admission, the following requirements must be met:

-- College of Engineering transfer applicants must submit a syllabus for all coursework.
+- Transfer applicants must submit a syllabus for all coursework.

 - Applicants whose English Proficiency test scores do not meet minimum requirements may also apply to study English at the Tutorium in Intensive English.

 Requirements for English Proficiency

 Below are the only tests accepted as evidence of English proficiency at UIC along with the minimum scores* indicated for each.
 Only one of the following tests is required to complete your application.

 |TOEFL iBT||IELTS Academic||PTE Academic||TOEFL rPT|